Sports Medicine and Pain

-Sciatica is lower back and glut pain that travels down the back of the leg usually to the knee and possibly the sole of the foot.
+Sciatica is lower back and glute pain that travels down the back or side of the leg usually to the knee and possibly the sole of the foot.
 Acupuncture can effectively resolve the pain associated with sciatic nerve impingement.

 Headaches can occur in many areas of the head, with varying intensity and quality of pain.
 In Chinese medicine, a headache is diagnosed according to these criteria: location, intensity and quality.
 Lifestyle, emotional makeup and nutrition are also possible contributing factors.
 A Chinese medical diagnosis takes all of this information into consideration to derive the best way to treat this particular person’s headache.
 Because of this individualized approach, Chinese medicine is often very effective in reducing the symptoms of headaches.

-Migraines are more severe and intense then stress headaches.
+Migraines are more severe and intense than stress headaches.
 They are often repetitive, may interfere with normal activities of daily living and may be accompanied by nausea, vomiting, sensitivity to light and noise and may be preceded by visual auras or auditory sounds.
 Chinese medicine can help reduce the severity of migraines already in process and reduce the frequency and duration of migraines.